KesMath/MTA-Countdown-Clock-Replica/README.md

 Repository that pulls in real time data feeds from the Metropolitan Transportation Authority based in New York City.
-The goal is to analyze weekday 2 & 5 North Bound Lines and discover trends based on emergency alerts.
-By uncovering emergency trends, the findings can be published so that commuters can know: the probability of the type of emergency happening, which stop it typically occurs on the transit line, and finally, which day and what time during the day it occurs.
-Commuters can avoid getting caught in major delay points by using this predictive model to find alternate travel means.
+The goal of this repo serves as a </em>'HELLO WORLD'</em> into the realm of electronics to which I shall replicate a real-time countdown clock normally found in MTA subway stations.
+This shall be accomplished by mapping the std_out stream of this application along with relevant static content (i.e. portable pixel format image and train text) to display on LED matrix controlled by a Raspberry Pi.